 "Can you hear my voice?"

 "Huh?"
 Hikaru jerked his head behind him.

 He had thought he heard something then.

 "You can hear my voice, can't you?"

 "Who is it?
 Jii-chan?"
-Hikaru shot up, wildly looking around.
+Hikaru shot up, wildly looking around the empty room.
 "Come out and stop playing your stupid joke, Jii-chan!"